-As a sub-study of the CASPER trial, CASPER PLUS will follow the same design and recruit from the same wider cohort, using a pragmatic multicentred randomised controlled trial.
+As a sub-study of the CASPER trial, CASPER PLUS will follow the same design and recruit from the same wider cohort, using a pragmatic multicentred randomised controlled trial until completion of the CASPER trial recruitment phase.
+Following this, CASPER Plus will adopt a more focused approach to recruitment in General Practice, concentrating on searches for patients with known depression or known to be at greater risk of depression.

 Patients will be randomly allocated to one of two interventions: